FFmpeg/FFV1/ffv1.md

 ## Configuration Record

 In the case of a bitstream with `version >= 3`, a Configuration Record is stored in the underlying container, at the track header level.
 It contains the parameters used for all frames.
-The size of the Configuration Record, NumBytes, is supplied by the underlying container.
+The size of the Configuration Record, `NumBytes`, is supplied by the underlying container.

 ```c
 pseudo-code                                                   | type